 \subsection{Embedding Algorithmic Beliefs into Material and Contractual Structures}

-The interpretive work described in the previous section does not stop at narrative or motivation.
+The interpretive work described in the previous section does not stop at motivation.
 MCNs extend their algorithmic explanations into the material, aesthetic, and contractual arrangements that define how streamers work.
 What begins as speculative beliefs, such as the idea that visual clarity or consistent appearance leads to higher algorithmic visibility, is gradually institutionalized into binding routines and financial commitments.

-A central mechanism is the pressured acquisition of high-end equipment.
+Some equipment upgrades can indeed improve technical conditions, such as network stability or image clarity.
+However, MCNs actively amplify the significance of these improvements by framing them as decisive factors for algorithmic recognition and success.
+Through this framing, incremental technical enhancements are transformed into ongoing requirements for investment.

 MCNs frequently tell streamers that clearer visuals and smoother audio will improve their ranking, reinforcing this belief through formal or informal expectations.
-L19 described her experience: \textit{``I spent 10{,}000 RMB on a Sony camera because the MCN said it would help me algorithmic visibility rank better.
+L19 described his experience: \textit{“I spent 10{,}000 RMB on a Sony camera because the MCN said it would help me algorithmic visibility rank better.
 But nothing changed.
-They kept saying, maybe I need to improve my makeup or get a new background.''}
+They kept saying, maybe I need to improve my makeup or get a new background.”}

 This expectation extends far beyond cameras.
-Ring lights, microphones, mixers, reflective backdrops, and LED panels are all framed as essential to “meeting the algorithm’s baseline.”
+Ring lights, microphones, mixers, reflective backdrops, and LED panels are all framed as essential.
 In some cases, MCNs distribute internal “technical evaluation reports” that nudge streamers toward upgrades.
-M12 explained how this theory benefits the company: \textit{``Most streamers don’t buy equipment all at once.
+M12 explained how this interpretation benefits the company: \textit{“Most streamers don’t buy equipment all at once.
 They rent from us first.
 If they start earning, they’ll invest more.
-If they don’t, at least we make money from the rentals.''}
+If they don’t, at least we make money from the rentals.”}

 Alongside hardware, MCNs standardize streamers’ aesthetic presentation.
 Guidelines often dictate not only tone and posture, but makeup, camera angles, and even clothing schedules.
-M9 described a typical protocol: \textit{``They’re not allowed to wear the same outfit in a two-week cycle.
+M9 described a typical protocol: \textit{“They’re not allowed to wear the same outfit in a two-week cycle.
 We even advise which colors look better on camera.
-Some of them rent clothes from us.
-We keep it on their account.''}
+Some of them rent clothes from us.”}